Sermons

 21 June 2020

 Our last service in this church was 22nd March – 3 months ago.
-It was the 2nd last Sunday of Lent just before Palm Sunday which celebrates the triumphal entry of Jesus.
-I like to think that today is our Triumphal Entry even though not all our members have returned because of continued restrictions.
-But… Read more
+It was the 2nd last Sunday of Lent just before Palm Sunday which celebrates the triumphal entry… Read more

 Year A – 2nd Sunday after Pentecost – Saved by grace